Jägala Waterfall: Geology

 Jägala Waterfall plummets from the North Estonian bank which is a cut into the Paleozoic bedrock.
 Ordovician sedimentary rocks got exposed from the stream, it then also uncovered many other deposits, especially limestone.
 The limestone had fossilized many naticoids into the limestone.
 Over thousands of years, the waterfall eroded the edge of the cliff, and the threshold made the land ahead uplift.
 It then eroded a valley 280 meters (919 ft) long and 13 meters (43 ft) meters deep, where the river flows today.

 The rock that makes up the falls were made from the Fennoscandian Shield (or Baltic Shield) and East European Platform colliding and forming the Baltic klint.
 The Baltic klint was made between 1.5 and 2 billion years ago.
 This formed the Baltic Cliff.
 The Waterfall on the other hand, was formed about 3,000 years ago.

 History

 Before the waterfall was named Jägala Waterfall, its folk name was Joarüngas.
 Some people think that there used to be a place of worship here, worshipping the waterfall, that was around 1240.
 Maps dating from 1688 also say that there might have been a water-powered mill here.
-Later on, during World War II, the Nazis built a concentration camp here called the Jägala Concentration Camp around August 1942.
-The camp killed an estimated of 2,000 to 3,000 Jews.
+Later on, during World War II, the Nazis built a concentration camp here called the Jägala Concentration Camp around August 10 to 13, 1942.
+The camp killed an estimated 2,000 to 3,000 Jews.
 The camp was closed in 1943 after almost all prisoners were relocated to the Tallinn Central Prison, and any other remaining prisoners were shot and killed.